-Step 1, preparing the ground for adaptation, is crucial as it involves assembling and organising the foundational elements needed to begin the adaptation planning process.
-This includes identifying key stakeholders and citizens involved throughout the process.
-Engaging them early ensures that their perspectives and insights are integrated from the start, laying the groundwork for more effective and inclusive risk assessments (Step 2) and policy development (Steps 4 and 5).
-By establishing this engagement strategy in Step 1, you create a strong basis for meaningful participation, exchange and collaboration throughout the entire adaptation planning cycle.
+In Step 1, preparing the ground for adaptation, you need to assemble and organise the foundational elements to begin the adaptation planning process.
+This includes identifying key stakeholders from the public, private and third sectors and citizens who need to be involved.
+Engaging them early ensures that their perspectives and insights can be integrated from the start, laying the groundwork for more effective and inclusive risk assessments (Step 2), identification, selection and implementation of adaptation actions (Steps 3, 4, and 5), and monitoring, evaluation and learning (Step 6).
+By establishing a structured approach to engagement in Step 1, you can create a strong and coherent basis for meaningful participation, exchange and collaboration throughout the entire adaptation planning cycle.

-In this step, you can develop an engagement strategy (see Figure 1 and Box 1) tailored to your local context by addressing the following key questions:
+In this step, you can develop an engagement and communication strategy (see Figure 1) tailored to your local context by addressing the following key questions:

-- Why is it important to you to engage with stakeholders and citizens in general, specifically regarding each step of the adaptation planning process? - Who are the operational leads for sectors or services from the public and private sectors that need to be involved in the adaptation planning cycle? - How will you ensure long-term political commitment? - How will you ensure a successful participatory process that will help you gain public acceptance of your climate adaptation plan and inspire action? - What engagement activities will you include in your engagement strategy and why?
+- Why is it important to you to engage with stakeholders and citizens in general, specifically regarding each step of the adaptation planning process? - Who are the operational leads for sectors or services from the public, private, and third sectors that need to be involved in the adaptation planning cycle? - How will you ensure long-term political commitment? - How will you ensure a successful participatory process that will help you gain public acceptance of your climate adaptation plan and inspire action? - What activities will you include in your engagement and communication strategy and why?

 To start, you can undertake a stakeholder mapping and network analysis.
-For example, the RESIN guide proposes that you should:
+For example, the RESIN guide suggests: